 The City of Winter Park provides this information to identify some of the most common violations of the building, plumbing, gas, electrical, air conditioning, and mechanical codes.
-These are the problems found most often by the building inspectors in our Code Compliance Section
+These are the problems found most often by the building inspectors in our Code Compliance Division.

 Building Inspection Violations